 Littles are children ages 6-18 looking for a positive role model in their life.
-Littles have a need for support in their lives—perhaps they come from a single-parent home, have an incarcerated parent, or have experienced poverty.
-BBBS actively engages diversity, inclusion and cultural competencies throughout our organization.
+Littles have a need for support in their lives—perhaps they come from a single-parent home, have experienced difficult circumstances such as poverty or racism.
+BBBS actively engages diversity, inclusion, and cultural competencies throughout our organization.
 We currently have a waitlist of kids (mainly boys) who are looking for a mentor from their community.
 They come from a variety of backgrounds with a wide range of interests.
 The one thing they all have in common is they want a mentor to be their friend and help them achieve their goals.

 Community-based matches have a minimum commitment of 12 months, with a goal commitment through the Little’s high school graduation or 18th birthday.
 Matches are asked to spend 2-4 outings together each month, or at least 4 hours together.